-First, it’s very easy to get yourself tangled up with a problem client.
+First, it’s incredibly easy to get yourself tangled up with a problem client.

 If in your present or past life you were a PA, then you have always taken instructions instead of giving them.
 PAs/EAs are facilitators so they’re the people others go to when they want stuff doing – they are not used to running the show.